Have you been missing the Las Vegas buffet?

 Buffet Food Stations: American, seafood, sushi, Mediterranean, dim sum, etc. There’s food for those with dietary restrictions as well – vegetarian, vegan, gluten-free, etc.!

-It offers over 25,000 square feet of food to indulge in with flavors from all over the world.
-When you visit Bacchanal, you’ll have 90 minutes to dine from 9 kitchens and 15 daily chef specials.
+There are over 25,000 square feet of food to indulge in with flavors from all over the world.

 Wicked Spoon, Cosmopolitan